 The hottest trend for jewelers to maintain full retail pricing is with ‘branded’ diamonds & ‘designer’ jewelry.
 Branded, “unique” diamond cuts are actually, very slight variations in standard cuts, others are standard cuts such as marketed as the “most perfectly cut” due to “hearts and arrows” refraction patterns seen through a special scope.

-Light is treated very differently depending the area of the diamond it enters:
+Light is treated very differently depending on the area of the diamond it enters:

 The crown facets serve as prisms.
-Light that passes through this area is dispersed into prismatic colors.
+The light that passes through this area is dispersed into prismatic colors.
 As the light is dispersed, it is returned very inefficiently to the viewer.
-Diamonds with smaller tables (such as “ideal” cuts) will tend to be less brilliant and therefore appear darker, but will display more spectral colors.
+Diamonds with smaller tables (such as “ideal” cuts) will tend to be less brilliant and therefore appear darker but will display more spectral colors.

 All diamond shapes, other than round, are called ‘fancy’ and are normally sold by retailers at a premium.
 In the wholesale field, however, all fancies are less expensive for the same size and quality.
 Those preferring a fancy can get more for their money and have most will view as more prestigious and unique.

-GIA, EGL, IGI, AGS and HRD are among the large, internationally respected, certification houses.
+GIA, EGL, IGI, AGS, and HRD are among the large, internationally respected, certification houses.
 The largest is EGL.
-All charge very similar fee per carat.
+All charge a very similar fee per carat.
 The fee is due regardless of the jeweler’s satisfaction with the results.
-The certificates give very specific details on measurements, weight, color and clarity.
+The certificates give extremely specific details on measurements, weight, color, and clarity.
 Even the imperfections are mapped on a diagram of the stone.
-This diagram serves as a ‘fingerprint’ allowing any expert to match a diamond to a certificate.
+This diagram serves as a ‘fingerprint’ allowing an expert to match a diamond to a certificate.